I was looking at Rand Fishkins’ thread on SEOmoz today, where he was asking

-If your blog is new, not yet ranking well or a specific phrase, your article can just disappear.
+If your blog is new and you are not yet ranking well for a specific phrase, your articles can just disappear.
 There are around 2 million blog posts written every single day.
-So if your’s isn’t hitting the mark or you posted it at the wrong time of day it simply won’t have the desired impact.
+So if your’s isn’t hitting the mark or you posted it at the wrong time of day, it simply won’t have the desired impact.

-When I write an article, I share the link on Facebook, Twitter, and Google Plus immediately.
+When I write an article, I share the link on Facebook, Twitter, and Google Plus often using the scheduling features to deliver the article to the relevant audience at key times.
 Then a few hours later, I will share the link again, with a slightly different title.
 It’s ok to share things multiple times, just let people know it’s a repost.
 That way, the audience who do follow you dont waste their time visiting the article twice.

 Timing is key for re-marketing

-Remember, the likelihood of all of your audience seeing your blog posts, tweets, Facebook posts, or G+ posts is unlikely.
+Remember, the likelihood that all of your audience will see your blog posts, tweets, Facebook posts, or G+ posts the first time is unlikely.
 So, you have to give your audience as much opportunity to see the article as possible.
 You can choose the optimum time to do your marketing by taking a look at your Google Analytics stats.
 Analytics will reveal to you when your audience is online and when they look at your blog/website.
 Find the optimum times and market accordingly.
 If you don’t have Google Analytics set up on your website, give us a call.